Rochdale Borough Council accessibility statement

-- Subscribing to auto testing tools such as Sitemorse to regularly identify and fix accessibility issues highlighted.
+- Subscribing to an auto-testing tool such as Sitemorse to regularly identify and fix accessibility issues highlighted.

 - Getting tested by Socitm and regularly fixing accessibility issues highlighted.

-- Plain English - the language used on the site will where possible, be concise, easy to understand and free from jargon, abbreviations and technical terms.
+- Writing in plain English and getting our website approved through the Plain English Campaign - the language used on the site will where possible, be concise, easy to understand and free from jargon, abbreviations and technical terms.

-- Information in other languages - although this website is mainly written in English, we provide some basic information in the borough's main community languages.
+- Information in other languages - although this website is written in English, you should be able to access the majority of the content in the borough's main community languages and several other languages using the Recite Me toolbar.
 Where appropriate we can translate information on this website or provide an interpreter.